matteobaccan/owner/docs/why.md

 *...and why not?*

-Just kidding: I need to write this, and for today I had enough of documentation writing :-)
+Just kidding: I still need to write this, and for today I had enough of documentation writing :-)

+Come back later.